ajahne/blog/_drafts/2019-5-17-list-aws-subnets-nodejs.md

 }
 ```

-From this output we want the `SubnetId`, which we can obtain in the following manner
+From this output we want the `SubnetId`, which we can obtain in the following manner:
 ```javascript
 const subnetId = data.Subnets[0].SubnetId;
 ```